 In the four TRCs in USC managed by IOM, IOM/the Red Cross (the Bihać and USC branches) continued to support the provision of three meals (breakfast, lunch and dinner) and two fruit snacks per day.
-Meals are in-line prepared and distributed with international standards that guarantee sufficient nutritional calorie intake.
+Meals are prepared and distributed in-line with international standards that guarantee sufficient nutritional calorie intake.
 In the Sedra and Miral TRCs, meals are prepared on-site, whereas for the Bira and Borići TRCs, the Red Cross prepares meals at their own premises and transports them to the site.

-In October, IOM/the Red Cross provided a total of 24,815 meals in the Borići TRC, 100,190 meals in the Bira TRC, 23,285 meals in the Sedra TRC, and 25,041 meals in the Miral TRC.
+In November, IOM/the Red Cross provided a total of 2,949 meals in the Borići TRC, 108,645 meals in the Bira TRC, 21,265 meals in the Sedra TRC, and 29,633 meals in the Miral TRC.

 In all TRCs, IOM provides specialized food (gluten-free, vegetarian) to those with specific dietary requirement upon a doctor's recommendation/medical prescription or to those who are vegetarians.
-For example, during October, IOM and the Red Cross provided special food to four people with diabetes accommodated in Sedra TRC, vegetarian food to seven people accommodated in the Bira TRC and food without beef to people of Indian nationality accommodated in the Miral TRC, following their request.
+For example, during in November, IOM and the Red Cross provided special food to four people with diabetes accommodated in Sedra TRC, vegetarian food to 11 people accommodated in the Bira TRC and nine in Miral TRC.
+And food without beef to people of Indian nationality accommodated in the Miral TRC, following their request.
 School children receive an early breakfast on school-days and additional milk is distributed daily to parents or care-takers of children.
-A man accommodated in the Sedra TRC who has experience as a chef regularly assists the Red Cross during food preparation to adapt the taste of the food to one that a large portion of the centre's population is accustomed to.
 Additionally, IOM/Red Cross provide food for the families who wait for transportation to Bihać in front of Miral TRC.

 Open kitchens equipped by IOM for the centre populations to cook their own food are operational in the Sedra, Miral, and Bira TRCs.
-In the Borići TRC, works to establish an open kitchen are ongoing.
+In the Borići TRC, works to establish an open kitchen are ongoing, and will be completed next month.
 The centre population is actively involved in keeping these spaces clean.
 In the Bira TRC, one voluntary focal point has been appointed for this purpose.

 In the Ušivak TRC, three meals per day plus two fruit snacks are prepared and distributed with the support of Pomozi.ba and the EU.
 Meals are prepared and distributed in-line with international standards that guarantee nutritional value, variety and a daily calorie intake.
-In October, 45,138 meals were distributed.
+In November, 48,136 meals were distributed.
 Pomozi.ba does not have the capacity to provide for specialized food for medical cases, or for extra nutritional food for pregnant and lactating women.